pipelight/jucenit/README.md

 ## Roadmap

+cli:

-- [x]: add command to edit global configuration with favorite editor.
+- [x] add command to edit global configuration with favorite editor.
-- [ ]: add "push -d" to remove a chunk from global configuration.
-- [ ]: add optioin to allow passing a toml string instead of a config file path to the executable.
+- [x] add option to allow passing a toml string instead of a config file path to the executable.
+- [ ] add "push -d" to remove a chunk from global configuration.

+ssl certificates:

+- [x] parallel certificate renewal
+- [x] provide a template systemd unit (with nginx-unit sandboxing of course)
-- [x]: add support for acme challenge http-01
+- [x] add support for acme challenge http-01
-- [ ]: add support for acme challenge tls-ALPN-01
+- [ ] add support for acme challenge tls-ALPN-01

-- [x]: parallel certificate renewal
+automation:

-- [ ]: make a daemon that watches certificates validity
+- [x] make a daemon that watches certificates validity

-- [x]: provide a template systemd unit (with nginx-unit sandboxing of course)
+global improvements:

+- [] add a verbosity flag and better tracing

 ## Authors note

 _We need better tooling
-to easily share our creations to the world._

-_We need to be able to focus only on the code that truely matters, the code that is good, that is creative and that free individuals._
+to be able to focus only on the code that matters, and to easily share our makings to the world._